Brendan O'Brien (actor)

-Brendan James O'Brien (born May 9, 1962) is an American voice and television actor, who is best known for his role as the original voice of Crash Bandicoot and for providing various other character voices for the Crash Bandicoot video games during the Naughty Dog years.
+Brendan James O'Brien (May 9, 1962 – March 23, 2023) was an American actor.
+He served as the original voice of Crash Bandicoot and various other character voices for the Crash Bandicoot video games during the Naughty Dog years.

 Early life

-Brendan O'Brien was born in Hollywood, California on May 9, 1962.
-He is the son of actor Edmond O'Brien (1915–1985) and actress Olga San Juan (1927–2009).
-He also has two sisters, television producer Bridget O’Brien Adelman and actress Maria O’Brien.
+Brendan James O'Brien was born in Hollywood, California, on May 9, 1962.
+He was the son of actor Edmond O'Brien (1915–1985) and actress Olga San Juan (1927–2009).
+His two sisters are television producer Bridget O'Brien Adelman and actress Maria O'Brien.

+He attended Loyola High School in East Los Angeles where he played guitar in various high school bands throughout his early years.
+He was also a graduate of the Loyola Marymount University.

 Career

-O'Brien began his acting career in 1973, his first role was in the television film Honor Thy Father.
-He would later appear in 3 Ninjas: High Noon at Mega Mountain, P.U.N.K.S., Race to Space and Grindhouse.
+O'Brien began his acting career in 1972 at ten years old, he was discovered by director Bernard L. Kowalski who cast him in his first acting role in the first episode of the television series The Streets of San Francisco, along with his father.
+His other live action credits was in the television film Honor Thy Father.
+He also acted in 3 Ninjas: High Noon at Mega Mountain, P.U.N.K.S., Race to Space, and Grindhouse.

 He got the role of Crash Bandicoot after Joe Pearson suggested that he call Jason Rubin (who was looking for a voice artist).
 After going to the studio for the call (where his parents used to work), he got the role.
 The recordings that O'Brien did for Crash Bandicoot were done in an intimate setting at the Alfred Hitchcock Theater.